scart97/Siren-fastai2/README.md

 So, to make it easier to compose the activation with different layers I opted for refactoring so that a Siren activation computes:
 `Siren(x) = sin(W0 * x)`, making the usage similar to other activations.

+* Siren is the model, not the activation.
+Sorry about the nomeclature confusion here, I had no better idea how to call this scaled sine activation when starting the project.

 ## How to run